idaholab/virtual_test_bed/doc/content/sfr/vtr/vtr_model.md

 # How to run the model

-The neutronics only model can be ran with Griffin.
+The neutronics-only model can be ran with Griffin.

 Run it via: